kameshsampath/gloo-mesh-vm-demo/docs/setup.md

 ## Setup Gloo

 Let us setup on the `mgmt` cluster.
 The setup uses the Gloo Enterprise License, if you don't have one please request 30 day trial one via [solo.io](https://solo.io){target=_blank}.
-Set the License key via as `$GLOO_MESH_GATEWAY_LICENSE_KEY` environment variable.

-Run the following command to deploy Gloo Mesh,
+Set the License key via as `$GLOO_MESH_GATEWAY_LICENSE_KEY` environment variable and then run the following command to deploy Gloo Mesh,

 ```shell
 make deploy-gloo